 Selective Service activates and orders all personnel to report for duty.
 Reserve Force Officers and selected military retirees begin to open Area Offices to accept registrant claims.
-Local, District Appeal, and National Board members are be notified to report for refresher training.
+Local, District Appeals, and National Board members are notified to report for refresher training.

-THE LOTTERY RANDOM SELECTION OF MEN
+RANDOM SELECTION OF MEN